-Uveitis is a group of intraocular inflammatory disorders affecting the middle layer of the eye (the uvea), which can cause significant visual impairment and partial or complete loss of vision.
-Non-infectious uveitis may be due to an underlying inflammatory condition, an autoimmune disorder, or because of trauma to the eye.
-In many cases, the cause remains uncertain.
-It is estimated that only 10 in 100,000 adults and 3 in 100,000 children are diagnosed with noninfectious posterior uveitis (Thorne et al., 2016).
-The goals of therapy in noninfectious posterior uveitis are to eliminate intraocular inflammation, relieve discomfort, prevent visually significant complications, minimize recurrences, and prevent the occurrence of sight-threatening complications secondary to the disease or the therapy itself.
-The mainstay of treatment for intermediate and posterior uveitis is systemic or local corticosteroids.
-Posterior uveitis is challenging to treat and often unresponsive to topical administration of steroids due to inadequate therapeutic drug penetration into the posterior ocular tissues (Tan et al., 2016).
-Long-term systemic steroid therapy, although highly effective, is associated with various serious adverse effects and intolerances.
-Immunosuppressive drugs and biological agents such as tumor necrosis factor inhibitors may be used as 'steroid sparing' treatments; however, most of these treatments also present adverse effect profiles.
-While topical corticosteroids administered as eye drops are better tolerated than systemic corticosteroids, they are more effective for anterior uveitis than for posterior uveitis.
-Side effects of local ophthalmic corticosteroids include a high rate of cataracts and complications due to increased intraocular pressure (IOP).
-Other forms of local therapy for corticosteroids include local injection (sub-Tenon's or intravitreal) and intraocular drug implants [i.e., dexamethasone intravitreal implant (Ozurdex), fluocinolone acetonide intravitreal implant (Retisert, Iluvien)].
+Uveitis is a group of intraocular inflammatory disorders affecting the middle layer of the eye (the uvea) which can cause significant visual impairment, causing partial or complete loss of vision.
+Non-infectious uveitis may be due to an underlying inflammatory condition, an autoimmune disorder or as a result of trauma to the eye.
+In many cases the cause remains uncertain.
+It is estimated that only 10 in 100,000 adults and 3 in 100,000 children are diagnosed with noninfectious posterior uveitis (Thorne et al. 2016).
+The goals of therapy in noninfectious posterior uveitis is to eliminate intraocular inflammation, relieve discomfort, prevent visually significant complications, minimize recurrences, and prevent the occurrence of sight-threatening complications secondary to the disease or the therapy itself.
+The mainstay of treatment of intermediate and posterior uveitis is systemic or local corticosteroids.
+Posterior uveitis is challenging to treat and often unresponsive to topical administration of steroids due to inadequate therapeutic drug penetration to the posterior ocular tissues.
+(Tan et al. 2016).
+Long-term systemic steroid therapy, although highly effective, is associated with various serious adverse effects and intolerance.
+Immunosuppressive drugs and biological agents such as tumor necrosis factor inhibitors may be used as 'steroid sparing' treatments; however, most of these treatments also are present adverse effect profiles.
+While topical corticosteroids administered as eye drops are generally better tolerated than systemic corticosteroids, it is generally more effective for anterior uveitis than with posterior uveitis.
+Side effects of local ophthalmic corticosteroids include a high rate of cataract and complications due to increased intraocular pressure (IOP).
+Other forms of local therapy for corticosteroid include local injection (sub-Tenon's or intravitreal) and intraocular drug implants [i.e., dexamethasone intravitreal implant (Ozurdex), fluocinolone acetonide intravitreal implant (Retisert, Iluvien)].

-Diabetic macular edema (DME) is macular thickening secondary to diabetic retinopathy (DR) that may be present in any of the stages of this disease.
-DME can be present in all stages of DR and is the most common cause of vision loss in patients with DR, with an increasing prevalence tied to type 2 diabetes mellitus.
-Inflammation plays a key role in the pathogenesis of DME.
+Diabetic macular edema (DME) is macular thickening secondary to DR that may be present in any of the stages of this disease.
+DME can be present in all stages of DR and is the most common cause of vision loss in patients with DR with an increasing prevalence tied to type 2 diabetes mellitus.
+Inflammation plays an important role in the pathogenesis of DME.
 The breakdown of the blood-retinal barrier involves the expression of inflammatory cytokines and growth factors, including vascular endothelial growth factor (VEGF).
-Although the exact mechanism of corticosteroid on ocular tissues is not fully understood, steroids have demonstrated efficacy in the treatment of DME by inhibiting many of the processes known to be involved in the progression of DME through anti-inflammatory properties and VEGF inhibition.
+Although the exact mechanism of corticosteroid on ocular tissues is not fully understood, steroids have demonstrated efficacy in the treatment of DME by inhibiting many of the processes known to be involved in the progression of DME, through anti-inflammatory properties and VEGF inhibition.
 Visual acuity and macular thickness are two central parameters in the follow-up of patients with DME.
-Three synthetic corticosteroids (dexamethasone, fluocinolone, and triamcinolone) have been used in the treatment of DME.
-Corticosteroids have a broad spectrum of biologic action and have been noted to inhibit some of the processes known to be involved in the progression of DME through anti-inflammatory properties and VEGF inhibition, which results in anti-vascular permeability and antiangiogenic effects and stabilizes retinal capillaries (Daruich et al., 2018).
-Ozurdex (dexamethasone intravitreal implant) is the first intravitreal injectable drug implant approved for the treatment of DME.
+Three synthetic corticosteroids have a broad spectrum of biologic action and noted to inhibit some of the processes known to be involved in the progression of DME through anti-inflammatory properties and VEGF inhibition which results in anti-vascular permeability and antiangiogenic effects and stabilizes retinal capillaries (Daruich et al. 2018).
+Ozurdex (dexamethasone intravitreal implant) is the first intravitreally injectable drug implant approved for the treatment of DME.